cdransf/cd-11ty/src/posts/2023/now-page-grouping-episodes-of-same-show.md

   - development
 image: https://cdn.coryd.dev/blog/grouped-tv.jpg
 ---

 I made a minor update to how I'm normalizing TV data for display on my now page.<!-- excerpt -->

-By *minor* I mean one of those things that may well break inexplicably depending on where the data lands.
+By _minor_ I mean one of those things that may well break inexplicably depending on where the data lands.
 Instead of returning a normalized array based directly off the data returned by [Trakt](https://trakt.tv)'s API I'm instead collecting episodes in an array, checking as I iterate through the response to see if an episode of the same show exists and replacing that object with a mutated object designed to display the range of episodes watched for the show.

-{% image 'https://cdn.coryd.dev/blog/grouped-tv.jpg', 'Grouped TV episodes', 'w-full', '600px' %}
+{% image 'https://cdn.coryd.dev/blog/grouped-tv.jpg', 'Grouped TV episodes', 'w-full', '1200px' %}

 {% raw %}

 ```javascript
 const EleventyFetch = require('@11ty/eleventy-fetch')